FernandoLBA/notes-iptp/README.md

 # IPTP Network Test

-Description: This test consist on an PWA for adding notes to a table, after sign up and log in the page.
+Description: This test consist on an PWA for adding notes to a table, after sign up and sign in the page.

 You can check the test done <a href="https://pwa-html.netlify.app/">here</a>